HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="video-autoplay-usage.png",
   caption="Video autoplay usage",
-  description="A column chart showing that the autoplay attribute has empty value on 47.2% of videos on desktop and 45.7% on mobile.
-The autoplay attribute is not used on respectively 44.5% and 44.9% of desktop and mobile videos.
-It is used with an 'autoplay' value on 5.8% of desktop videos and 5.7% of mobile videos.
-It is used with an value 'TRUE' on 2% of desktop videos and 3.2% of mobile videos.
-It is used with an value '1' on 0.3% of both desktop and mobile videos.
-It is used with an value 'FALSE' on 0.2% of desktop and mobile videos.
-It is used with an value 'yes' on 0.01% of desktop and mobile videos.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1761138794&format=interactive", sheets_gid="215678116", sql_file="video_autoplay_values.sql"
+  description="A column chart showing that the autoplay attribute has empty value on 47% of videos on desktop and 46% on mobile.
+The autoplay attribute is not used on respectively 45% and 45% of desktop and mobile videos.
+It is used with an `autoplay` value on 6% of desktop videos and 6% of mobile videos.
+It is used with an value `TRUE` on 2% of desktop videos and 3% of mobile videos.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1761138794&format=interactive", sheets_gid="215678116", sql_file="video_autoplay_values.sql"
 ) }}

 Comparing the usage of autoplay between [2022](./../2022/sustainability) and 2024, we see some notable changes.
-The percentage of websites explicitly not using autoplay has decreased, from 53.1% to 44.54% on desktop and from 52.6% to 44.88% on mobile.
+The percentage of websites explicitly not using autoplay has decreased, from 53% to 45% on desktop and from 53% to 45% on mobile.
 This could be a concern for sustainability efforts.
 Also, we notice a slight increase for websites using an empty value for this attribute, which also triggers autoplay (and is bad for sustainability).

 It's crucial to remember that autoplay is a Boolean attribute, meaning its presence, even with an empty value, triggers autoplay behavior.
-The combined percentage of explicit autoplay usage (including 'autoplay', 'TRUE', '1', and 'yes' values) has remained relatively stable, around 8% for both desktop and mobile.
+The combined percentage of explicit autoplay usage (including `autoplay`, `TRUE` and other values) has remained relatively stable, around 8% for both desktop and mobile.

 Given the sustainability implications, the trend towards more potential autoplay usage (through empty values) is worrying.
 Developers should be cautious about including the autoplay attribute, even if unintentionally, as it can lead to unnecessary data consumption and energy use.
 From a sustainability perspective, avoiding autoplay remains a recommended practice in most cases to reduce unnecessary data transfer and processing.